 Previously this was done using a now-deprecated

-appmgrsandbox feature, which offered this information to components using raw file access that did not afford for evolution.
+appmgrsandbox feature, which offered this information to components using raw file access that did not afford for updatability.
 This is now deprecated, new usage is discouraged, but there are still a few allowlisted legacy usages remaining.

 - Some out-of-tree component testing frameworks launch